ShenShan123/OpenACM/README.md

 ## 📄 Citation

-[1] Z. Yang, J. Han, and F. Lombardi, “Approximate compressors for error-resilient multiplier design,�?2015 IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems (DFTS), Amherst, MA, USA, 2015, pp. 183-186.
+[1] Z. Yang, J. Han, and F. Lombardi, “Approximate compressors for error-resilient multiplier design,” 2015 IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems (DFTS), Amherst, MA, USA, 2015, pp. 183-186.

-[2] T. Kong and S. Li, “Design and Analysis of Approximate 4�?
-Compressors for High-Accuracy Multipliers,�?in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 29, no. 10, pp. 1771�?781, Oct.
+[2] T. Kong and S. Li, “Design and Analysis of Approximate 4–2 Compressors for High-Accuracy Multipliers,” in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 29, no. 10, pp. 1771–1781, Oct.
 2021.

-[3] A. G. M. Strollo, E. Napoli, D. De Caro, N. Petra, and G. D. Meo, “Comparison and Extension of Approximate 4-2 Compressors for Low-Power Approximate Multipliers,�?IEEE Trans.
+[3] A. G. M. Strollo, E. Napoli, D. De Caro, N. Petra, and G. D. Meo, “Comparison and Extension of Approximate 4-2 Compressors for Low-Power Approximate Multipliers,” IEEE Trans.
 Circuits Syst.
 I Regul.
-Pap., vol. 67, no. 9, pp. 3021�?034, Sep.
+Pap., vol. 67, no. 9, pp. 3021–3034, Sep.
 2020.

-[4] A. Momeni, J. Han, P. Montuschi, and F. Lombardi, “Design and Analysis of Approximate Compressors for Multiplication,�?IEEE Trans.
-Comput., vol. 64, no. 4, pp. 984�?94, Apr.
+[4] A. Momeni, J. Han, P. Montuschi, and F. Lombardi, “Design and Analysis of Approximate Compressors for Multiplication,” IEEE Trans.
+Comput., vol. 64, no. 4, pp. 984–994, Apr.
 2015.

-[5] M. Ha and S. Lee, “Multipliers With Approximate 4�?
-Compressors and Error Recovery Modules,�?IEEE Embed.
+[5] M. Ha and S. Lee, “Multipliers With Approximate 4–2 Compressors and Error Recovery Modules,” IEEE Embed.
 Syst.
-Lett., vol. 10, no. 1, pp. 6�?, Mar.
+Lett., vol. 10, no. 1, pp. 6–9, Mar.
 2018.[6]
-O. Akbari, M. Kamal, A. Afzali-Kusha, and M. Pedram, “Dual-Quality 4:2 Compressors for Utilizing in Dynamic Accuracy Configurable Multipliers,�?in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 25, no. 4, pp. 1352�?361, Apr.
+O. Akbari, M. Kamal, A. Afzali-Kusha, and M. Pedram, “Dual-Quality 4:2 Compressors for Utilizing in Dynamic Accuracy Configurable Multipliers,” in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 25, no. 4, pp. 1352–1361, Apr.
 2017.

-[6] O. Akbari, M. Kamal, A. Afzali-Kusha, and M. Pedram, “Dual-Quality 4:2 Compressors for Utilizing in Dynamic Accuracy Configurable Multipliers,�?in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 25, no. 4, pp. 1352�?361, Apr.
+[6] O. Akbari, M. Kamal, A. Afzali-Kusha, and M. Pedram, “Dual-Quality 4:2 Compressors for Utilizing in Dynamic Accuracy Configurable Multipliers,” in IEEE Transactions on Very Large Scale Integration (VLSI), Systems, vol. 25, no. 4, pp. 1352–1361, Apr.
 2017.

-[7] F. Sabetzadeh, M. H. Moaiyeri, and M. Ahmadinejad, “A Majority-Based Imprecise Multiplier for Ultra-Efficient Approximate Image Multiplication,�?IEEE Trans.
+[7] F. Sabetzadeh, M. H. Moaiyeri, and M. Ahmadinejad, “A Majority-Based Imprecise Multiplier for Ultra-Efficient Approximate Image Multiplication,” IEEE Trans.
 Circuits Syst.
 I Regul.
-Pap., vol. 66, no. 11, pp. 4200�?208, Nov.
+Pap., vol. 66, no. 11, pp. 4200–4208, Nov.
 2019.

 ## 📜 License